Using the Char-Griller Side Fire Box

 Did you know that the Char-Griller Side Fire Box Fits on all the Char-Griller charcoal grills?
 Yes, even the Dual Fuels.
 This makes it easy to turn any Char-Griller grill into an offset smoker.
+You can also make the Side Fire Box the ultimate, portable grill by detaching it and using the included legs.

-1. Attach the Side Fire Box
+1. How to Attach the Side Fire Box to a Grill

 If your Char-Griller charcoal grill doesn’t have a Side Fire Box yet, you can add one easily.
 Here’s a quick video to help!
 We made it simple to turn any Char-Griller charcoal grill into an offset smoker.

-2. Season Your Grill
+2. Season Your Grill and Site Fire Box

 If you haven’t seasoned your grill and Side Fire Box yet, do that before you start smoking.
 Wipe down the entire grill with warm water and then completely dry it.
 Coat the whole grill with oil.
 We recommend using a spray bottle full of vegetable oil.